Dysax/Dysax/README.md

 I'm a freelance developer and indie maker currently studying Computer Science.

-🔭 I’m currently working on nothing <br>
+🔭 I’m currently working on a freelance project <br>
 🌱 I’m currently learning C for embedded systems and machine learning with Python  <br>
 <br>
 </div>